SQL++ Support for Couchbase Transactions

 Monitoring

 You can monitor active Couchbase transactions using the system:transactions catalog.
-For more information, refer to system:transactions.
+For more information, see system:transactions.

 Permissions